samuelsumbane/Oremos_Changana-PT/README.md

 # Oremos Changana-PT

-Android and Desktop application for prayer, liturgy, and Catholic devotion in Mozambique.
+Oremos Changana-PT is an app available for Android and Desktop from Oremos book (a hi khongeleni) available in Mozambique, mainly in the southern part of the country.

 ## Features
 - Catholic prayers in Changana and Portuguese